 Importantly, RuuviTag is also open-source, making it very flexible for both home and industrial greenhouse applications.

 Ruuvi is an easy way to measure your greenhouse’s conditions all year round.
-Order now and improve your yields with greenhouse optimisation!

 Which temperatures should be monitored in a greenhouse?